IBM/aspera-cli/docs/README.erb.md

 {"archived":false,"exclude_dropbox_packages":true,"has_content":true,"received":true}
 ```

-To list packages in a shared inbox, the query has to be specified with withe the shared inbox by name or its identifier.
+To list packages in a shared inbox, the query has to be specified with the the shared inbox by name or its identifier.
 Additional parameters can be specified, as supported by the API (to find out available filters, consult the API definition, or use the web interface in developer mode).
 The current workspace is added unless specified in the query.